 After graduating in Veterinary Medicine in my home country at the University of Pisa, Italy, I decided to pursue a career in sustainable rural development.
-I have worked in developing countries and I am a keen traveler, valuing cultural knowledge in various rural settings.
+I have worked in developing countries and I am a keen traveller, valuing cultural knowledge in various rural settings.

 What I am up to at the moment